Harness Kit

 What is the harness.yaml file?

-A list of your installed plugins with their sources and versions.
-Export it with /harness-export, commit it, and restore it anywhere with /harness-import or harness-restore.sh.
+A portable snapshot of your complete AI assistant setup.
+It captures plugins (with sources and versions), MCP server configurations, environment variable declarations, instructions injected into CLAUDE.md or AGENT.md, and permissions.
+Export it with /harness-export, commit it to your dotfiles, and restore it anywhere with /harness-import or harness-restore.sh.
 See harness.yaml.example for the format.

 I already have prompts in my CLAUDE.md.
 Should I move them?